abeauvois/git-report/README.md

 gitreport console ./csv/gitlog.csv -v
 ```

-## How to create a CSV file with a line of headers (in /csv folder)
+## How to create manually a CSV file with a line of headers (in /csv folder)

 ```bash
  > echo sha, contributor, date, message > ./csv/gitlog.csv